 - seaport in Devonshire, SW England, on the English Channel

-Origin of Plymouthafter the English seaport town on the SE coast of Mass.: settled by the Pilgrims (1620) as the 1st permanent colonial settlement () in New England
+Origin of Plymouthafter the English seaport town on the SE coast of Mass.: settled by the Pilgrims (1620) as the 1st permanent colonial settlement (Plymouth Colony) in New England

-A borough of southwest England on Plymouth Sound, an inlet of the English Channel.
-A major port, it was the embarkation point for the fleet that fought the Spanish Armada (1588) and for Drake, Raleigh, and several other early explorers.
-Population: 243,000.
+- A city of southwest England on Plymouth Sound, an inlet of the English Channel.
+A major port, it was the embarkation point for the fleet that fought the Spanish Armada (1588).